skamal13/coding_assignment/README.md

 **The answer is in this query*** : https://github.com/skamal13/coding_assignment/blob/main/code/dim_product.sql

-### 3) build a table C from joining table A and table B with some key, but the table A is in project X and table B is in project Y(having different regions too) in google cloud
+### 3) Build a table C from joining table A and table B with some key, but the table A is in project X and table B is in project Y(having different regions too) in google cloud
 **The answer is in this query** : https://github.com/skamal13/coding_assignment/blob/main/code/tabel_c.sql